 You must use network providers to get your medical care and services.
 If you go elsewhere without proper authorization you will have to pay in full.
-The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which UCare Prime authorizes use of out-of-network providers.
+The only exceptions are emergencies, urgently needed services when the network is not available (that is, in situations when it is unreasonable or not possible to obtain services in-network), out-of-area dialysis services, and cases in which Care Wise with M Health Fairview & North Memorial authorizes use of out-of-network providers.

 Coverage is available for certain services from out-of-network providers and facilities through the Point-of-Service (POS) benefit.
 POS benefits are covered at the out-of-network cost-sharing level.
 You do not need a referral from your PCP before using POS benefits.
-Refer to Chapter 4, Section 2.3 for more information about the POS benefit.
+Refer to Chapter 4, Section 2.2 for more information about the POS benefit.

 Network pharmacies are all of the pharmacies that have agreed to fill covered prescriptions for our plan members.
 You can use the Pharmacy Directory to find the network pharmacy you want to use.
-See Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.
+Refer to Chapter 5, Section 2.5 for information on when you can use pharmacies that are not in the plan's network.